 - Grant requests from a minimum of $250 up to a maximum of $750 will be accepted.
 Grant requests over $750 will not be considered.

-- Projects must directly involve students, demonstrate sound educational values, and have clear, well-defined goals.
+- Projects must directly involve students, demonstrate sound educational values, have clear, well-defined goals, and represent the applicant’s original thoughts.

-- Well-written grants that demonstrate creativity, innovation, and hands-on learning will be given preference.
+- Grants must be typed.
+Well-written grants that demonstrate creativity, innovation, and hands-on learning will be given preference.

 - Grants may be used to purchase equipment or to provide field trip transportation per grant cycle if these are components of a larger “focus” project.

-- Any tangible items purchased become the property of Conway Public Schools.
+- Any tangible items purchased become the property of the Conway Public School district.

 - Only one grant request may be submitted per teacher or team, with any given teacher’s name appearing on only one grant per grant cycle.
 No funds will be awarded for duplicate grants.